paulrobello/parllama/README.md

 * Select the "llama3:8b" entry and press ^C to jump to the "Chat" tab and auto select the model
 * Type a message to the model such as "Why is the sky blue?".
 It will take a few seconds for Ollama to load the model.
 After which the LLMs answer will stream in.
 * Towards the very top of the app you will see what model is loaded and what percent of it is loaded into the GPU / CPU.
 If a model cant be loaded 100% on the GPU it will run slower.
-* To export your conversation as a Markdown file type "/export" in the message input box.
+* To export your conversation as a Markdown file type "/session.export" in the message input box.
 This will open a export dialog.
-* Type "/help" to see what other slash commands are available.
+* Type "/help" or "/?" to see what other slash commands are available.

 ## Themes
 Themes are json files stored in the themes folder in the data directory which defaults to **~/.parllama/themes**